Akhigbesimeon/My-Reciepe_Website/README.md

 What You'll Find:

 Easy-to-Follow Recipes: Step-by-step instructions for breakfast, lunch, dinner, and everything in between.

-Global Cuisines: Explore diverse flavors from Nigeria’s egusi soup to Italian pasta and beyond.
+Global Cuisines: Explore diverse flavors and beyond.

 Healthy Options: Wholesome meals that are as nutritious as they are tasty.

 Quick Fixes: Perfect for busy days when you need something delicious in a flash.

 Trending Delights: Stay ahead with the latest food trends and viral recipes.